Hiscock and Shepherd Antiques - Early Needlework Samplers, Pottery and Folk Art

 POLITICAL SAMPLER ALNWICK ELECTION 1826

-Possibly the most interesting sampler we have brought and offer for sale !.
+Possibly the most interesting sampler we have brought !.
 Eliza Ridley a girl aged 12 who was interested in Politics her sampler inscribed “Liddle and Bell” For Ever 1826.

 The Alnwick election earned widespread notoriety, with voting taking place over 15 days and the count results being announced each day.The candidates for the two Northumberland seats were Bell, Thomas Wentworth Beaumont, Viscount Howick, and Henry Thomas Liddell.
 The candidates spent huge amounts on their campaigns and on attacking their rivals, using posters, handbills and cartoons, giving mugs and tankards to supporters so they could sup ale when they arrived in Alnwick to vote.